Types of Business Entities in Spain

 Incorporate a sociedad limitada (S.L. - limited liability company)

-must be deposited at the beginning of opening a company in Spain
+of EUR 3,005.06 must be deposited when opening a company in Spain

 Public limited liability company (sociedad anonima)